gibsongGH/SDS-CP034-incomeinsight/REPORT-ADV.md

 ### 🔑 Question 1: What features show the strongest correlation with earning >$50K?

-### 🔑 Question 2: How does income vary with education, marital status, or hours worked per week?
+### 🔑 Question 2: How does income vary with education, marital status, or hours worked per week?M

 ### 🔑 Question 3: Are there disparities across race, sex, or native country?